rfuzzo/MWSE/docs/source/guides/mod-config.md

 	-- Create a button under that controls the `"enabled"` -- setting in `myConfig`.
-	-- Clicking on this button will change `"enabled"` from `true` -- to `false, and vic-versa.
+	-- Clicking on this button will change `"enabled"` from `true` -- to `false, and vice-versa.
 	page:createYesNoButton({
 		-- The `label` is the text that will be shown in your config menu.
 		-- It lets users know what the button does.